ochrzan/dna-factory/README.md

 ## Deleterious.yml (deleterious config)

-PopFactory selects deleterious mutations based on a configuration file in yaml format.
+dna-factory selects deleterious mutations based on a configuration file in yaml format.
 The default location is "deleterious.yml" in the install directory.
 You can modify this file or create your own deleterious.yml config files to mimic many hypothetical scenarios.
 You can create multiple deleterious groups, polygenic groups, rare or common groups